brucou/graph-adt/README.md

 state (`pathTraversalState`).

 The `store` property contains the following properties :
+- `empty` : empty store
+- `add` : adds elements to the store
+- `takeAndRemoveOne`: remove an element from the store and returns a store with the same elements except the removed element
+- `isEmpty`: predicate which returns true iff the store is empty

 For instance, for the `findPathsBetweenTwoVertices` function:
 - the store is a queue or a stack according to whether we want a `BFS` or `DFS` search